opencloud-eu/ios-sdk/doc/SYNC.md

 # Sync Strategies
-*by Felix Schwarz for ownCloud GmbH*
+*by Felix Schwarz for OpenCloud GmbH*

-An overview of sync strategies for use by the ownCloud iOS SDK.
+An overview of sync strategies for use by the OpenCloud iOS SDK.

 This document only covers what happens at sync time.
 Other UI interactions are outside the scope of this document.